 The panel studied six theses of students in the programme.
-These theses are assessed by the panel to be at least satisfactory and some of them very good.
-Generally, the panel would have given a somewhat higher grade for the theses than the programme examiners.
+These theses are assessed by the panel to be at least satisfactory, whereas some of them were quite good.
+For some theses, the panel would have given a somewhat higher grade and for some of them, a slightly lower grade.

-The considerations have led the assessment panel to assess standard 4, Achieved learning outcomes to be good.
+The considerations have led the assessment panel to assess standard 4, Achieved learning outcomes to be satisfactory.